 Adult candidates may apply for admission for the ADP fall, spring or summer semesters.
+(Back to ToC)

 3.3.2.
 Admission Consideration

 Candidates for adult admission must be at least 22 years of age.
 Candidates should demonstrate an eligible academic record by one or more of the following measures: